TranNhatTan14/Obsidian/Superman/Routines/Sleep.md

 - Try taking a melatonin, a natural hormone that can help you fall asleep.
 - Exercise daily to improve the duration and quality of your sleep.
 - Wake up and go to bed at the same time each day to regulate your body's clock.
+- Avoid eating a large meal right before bed, which can disrupt your hormones

 # No